 The purpose of the Fine Arts Department is to praise the Lord through the creative gifts and talents that he has given, and to assist the congregation in praising the Lord by giving them "cues" to look upward and to think on him.

 The soundroom provides amplification and accompaniment tracks for services and performances, provides free CD and cassette recordings of services and Sunday School classes, and provides audio enhancement capabilities for the hearing impaired.
 Soundroom Director: Travis Lewis.

 We currently have a brass group.
-It meets when it is convenient for the members, and plays once per month during both Sunday services.
+It meets for rehearsal when it is convenient for the members, and plays four times per year during the Sunday service.
 Director: Dave Wilson.

 This choir is for adults who like to sing—no audition is required.
-The choir meets each Wednesday evening, and sings about once per month at both Sunday services and at other services throughout the year.
-In conjunction with many other departments of the church, the Adult Choir produces a major musical about every two years.
+The choir meets each Wednesday evening, and sings about once per month at the Sunday service and at other services throughout the year.
 Director: Diane Jezierski.